AdnanH901/Walmart_data_analysis/README.md

 - **Type Differences:** Walmart's stores are decomposed into three types, encoded as *Type A*, *Type B* and *Type C*.
 Although not much information is given as to their differences, from the data, we can see that:
   - ***Type A* stores are the majority and are the biggest:** *Type A* stores are the account for **44%** of all Walmart stores and average around **175,000 square feet**. *Type B* stores make up **38%** of Walmart stores and average around **101,000 square feet**. *Type C* stores are the minority making up **18%** of Walmart stores and average around **41,000 square feet**.
-  - ***Type A* stores attain the highest sales numbers:** *Type A* stores are stores that typically achieve the highest sales numbers compared to the other types of stores, averaging **206 million sales** in total per store. *Type B* stores average around **117 million sales** in total per store closley followed by *Type C* stores averaging around **101 million sales** in total per store. *Type A* stores give nearly double the sales numbers of *Type B* and *Type C* stores.
+  - ***Type A* stores attain the highest sales numbers:** *Type A* stores typically achieve the highest sales numbers compared to the other types of stores, averaging **206 million sales** in total per store. *Type B* stores average around **117 million sales** in total per store closley followed by *Type C* stores averaging around **101 million sales** in total per store. *Type A* stores give nearly double the sales numbers of *Type B* and *Type C* stores.
 This shows how valuable *Type A* stores are and how essential they are to the sustainability and growth of Walmart's business.
 However, despite their size, *Type C* stores comfortably compete against *Type B* stores whilst being less than half as big.
 This is most likely because they fill a market in smaller communities and busy/ cramped areas.
-- ***Type A & C* stores are the way to go:** The data suggests a positive correlation between size and sales numbers; in other words, <ins>***the bigger the size, the bigger the sales***</ins>.
+- ***Type A & C* stores are the way to go:** The data suggests a positive correlation between size and sales numbers; in other words, <ins> ***the bigger the size, the bigger the sales***</ins>.
 The data also clearly shows that smaller stores of *Type C* still generate relatively high sales numbers despite their size.
 This suggests that Walmart should invest in and build more *Type A* and *Type C* stores across the US and abroad.

 ### **Seasonality Time Series Analysis**
 ![image](https://github.com/user-attachments/assets/4482e694-1eaf-4ca7-939c-04a4d7909fb5)

 - **Monthly Time Series Analysis:** Walmart experiences a high jump in sales from January, which is at its lowest at around **325 million**, to February, increasing by around **300 million**.
 Walmart's sales then undergo steady gains till April, where it experiences its first peak.
 Following April, Walmart experiences a minute dip in sales before steadily increasing till it reaches its second and highest peak in July.
 After that, the remaining months float above **550 million** sales, except for November at around **400 million** sales.
 - **Seasonal Analysis:** It is clear that Walmart does much better during the warmer seasons than the colder seasons.
 In the colder seasons, Walmart procured **3.1 billion** sales across the three years and in the warmer seasons, Walmart has procured **3.7 billion** sales over three years.
-This suggests that people buy more items in the hotter climates than the colder climates, possibly due to summer holidays.
+This suggests that <ins>***people buy more items in the hotter climates than the colder climates***</ins>, possibly due to summer holidays.

 ### **Holiday Sales Performance**
 <img width="1011" alt="image" src="https://github.com/user-attachments/assets/9bd5a02b-31a3-4094-975c-1032fbdc1526"/>